richardsbenjamin/auroraencoderanalysis/README.md

 ## Generate embeddings.

-First, we must generate the dataset of latent vectors by running the script below.
-This requires the 40GB GPU.
+1. First, we must generate the dataset of latent vectors by running the script below.
+This requires the 40GB GPU:
     ```sh
     ./scripts/generate_embeddings.sh
     ```